 The tax year commences on 1 January and ends on 31 December.

-Enterprises are required to file their annual income tax return within five months after the end of the tax year, together with an audit certificate of a registered public accountant in China.
+Enterprises are required to file and pay provisional income taxes on a monthly or quarterly basis within 15 days following the end of each month/quarter, and file and settle their annual income tax return within five months after the end of the tax year, together with an audit certificate of a registered public accountant in China.
 Information on related-party transactions must be filed with the annual income tax return.

 Payment of tax